 Private grants and/or scholarships: Grants or scholarships to students awarded and paid by an outside organization but are directed through the institution's financial aid office and/or business office (e.g., Rotary Club Scholarships).
+These are known as pass-through funds.

 Private loans to students: Monies that must be repaid to the lending institution for which the student is the designated borrower.
-Include all institutionally and privately sponsored loans.
-Do not include loans that are not made directly to the student.
+Include all institutionally and privately sponsored loans such as Income Share

+Agreements.
+Do not include loans for which the student is not the primary borrower.
 Do not include loans contingent on the student's financial aid (also known as payment deferments) not backed by another source of security.

-Department of Defense Tuition Assistance Program and Post 9/11 GI Bill amounts received know to the institution by military service members, veterans, and their dependents enrolled at the institution are reported for undergraduates and graduates in Section II of the SFA Survey.
+Department of Defense Tuition Assistance Program and Post 9/11 GI Bill amounts received know to the institution by military service members, veterans, and their dependents enrolled at the institution are reported for undergraduates and graduates in Section 2 of the SFA Survey.
 These types of aid are defined as follows for IPEDS reporting purposes: